cktlco/crew-chief-autovoicepack/README.md

 TBD

-## Download new voicepacks created by crew-chief-autovoicepack
+## In a hurry?
+Download an existing voicepack
 Make your own, or download one of these ready-to-go, full replacement voices for CrewChief.
-Unzip and copy files as mentioned below.
+Unzip and copy files as [mentioned](#common-task-add-your-new-voice-pack-to-crewchief).
 Over 27,000 .wav files in each.
 - Sally
 - Don
 - Blake